Alan Perlis famously quipped “Lisp programmers know the value of

 CS is a newer implementation that builds on Chez Scheme as its core virtual machine.
 This implementation performs better for some programs, and it is likely to improve and eventually replace the 3m implementation as the default.

 In general, Racket programs should run the same in all variants.
 Furthermore, the performance characteristics of Racket program should be similar in the 3m and CS variants.
-The cases where a program may depends on the variant will typically involve interactions with foreign libraries; in particular, the Racket C API described in Inside: Racket C API is available only for the virtual machine of the 3m and CGC variants.
+The cases where a program may depends on the variant will typically involve interactions with foreign libraries; in particular, the Racket C API described in Inside: Racket C API is different for the 3m and CGC variants versus the CS variant.